D-Z-2020/Party-Website/README.md

     ```
     npm run start
     ```
-    You should see the application running under `localhost:3000`.
+    You should see the application running under `localhost:{FrontendPortNumber}`.
+    By default, FrontendPortNumber is 3000.

 ## Usage
 - If you are a party host, you will:
     - Register on the website